llrs/experDesign/README.md

 The goal of experDesign is to help design experiments in batches by distributing samples in each batch.

+# Examples

+See the vignette for some examples

 # Input

 It requires two types of information: